monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 If bias arises because features act as proxies for sensitive attributes, the goal is to reduce the dependency between sensitive attributes and other variables.

 - Can the proxy features be clearly identified?
-    - Yes → Evaluate interpretability requirements
+    - **Yes → Evaluate interpretability requirements**
         - Interpretability is crucial → Disparate Impact Removal
         - Interpretability is less critical → Fair Representations

-    - No → Use representation learning approaches such as Fair Representations or adversarial debiasing
+    - **No → Fair Representations or adversarial approaches**

 These methods transform feature representations so that **sensitive attributes cannot be easily inferred from the data.**

 ---

 <a id="labelbias"></a>
 ### Step 4: Label Bias

 If the bias originates from systematically biased labels, the problem lies in the target variable rather than the feature distribution.

 - Is the bias caused by historical discrimination or biased decision processes?
-    - Yes → Label correction techniques (transformation-based approaches)
+    - **Yes → Label correction techniques (transformation-based approaches)**
       Methods such as label adjustment or massaging modify the dataset so that historically disadvantaged groups are not systematically penalized.

-    - No → Reconsider data collection or labeling processes
+    - **No → Reconsider data collection or labeling processes**

-In some cases, algorithmic preprocessing cannot fully address label bias, and improvements must be made at the data collection or annotation stage.
+In some cases, algorithmic preprocessing cannot fully address label bias, and improvements must be made at the **data collection or annotation stage**.

 ---

+<a id="combined"></a>
-### 3.3 Combined Intervention Strategies
+### Step 5: Combined Intervention Strategies

-Many datasets contain multiple bias mechanisms.
+Many datasets contain multiple bias mechanisms, meaning that a single intervention may not be sufficient.

 Example combined strategy: